 The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are endorsed by the Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2020.
-Each new standard and amendment have no material effect on the Group.
+Apart from the new standard and amendment whose nature and impact are described below, the remaining new standards and amendments had no material impact on the Group.